-Observations: For each complaint tested, the examiners noted that the Company responded to all of the issues that were raised through the formalized complaint process in a complete manner.
-In addition, there was adequate documentation to support complaint handling.
+Observations: Except as noted above, the Company otherwise responded to the tested complaints in a complete manner through the formalized complaint process, with adequate supporting documentation.
 Further, the Company appears to treat complainants with similar fact patterns in a consistent and reasonable fashion.
-Finally, complaint files were adequately documented for review purposes.